Are owls smart?

-In this blog post, we will explore the intelligence of owls and try to answer the question once and for all: are owls smart?
+Pull out your IQ tests, today we are reviewing the intelligence of owls and trying to answer the question once and for all: Are owls smart?

 Owls are considered to be one of the smartest bird species.